 - The development of a funding crowd for each company to increase business development opportunities;

-- Creation of sales opportunities and sympathetic customer reference cast studies within the Alumni investment cluster;
+- Creation of sales opportunities and sympathetic customer reference case studies within the Alumni investment cluster;

 - The partnering with technology companies around the world;